To make the trip into the land of Insolvency a little smoother, here is a list of key terms and abbreviations to help decipher the jargon.

 A company or individual who is owed money by another company or individual for services rendered.

-If you are a creditor and you are owed more than £750 by an individual, you can petition for the bankruptcy of said individual.
+If you are a creditor and you are owed £5,000 or more by an individual, you can petition for the bankruptcy of said individual.
 A creditor can also petition for the winding up of a Partnership.
-In a corporate setting a creditor’s petition would be referred to as a winding up petition.
+In a corporate setting, a creditor’s petition would be referred to as a winding up petition.

 A Creditors’ Voluntary Liquidation is a voluntary process initially instigated by a board of directors and is an alternative to the company being wound up by the court on a petition presented by a creditor of the company.